Hippius SDK & CLI Documentation

 import asyncio

-await asyncio.sleep(60) # Wait 60 seconds after uploading
+await asyncio.sleep(60) # Wait 60 seconds after uploading# In shell scripts

 hippius store myfile.txt